ThoAus/yolo_aerial_image_segmentation/README.md

-# One-Pager for submission
+# One-Pager for Submission

-this project is made as submission for the lecture [Intelligent Production Systems](https://mciwing.github.io/).
-The code can be found on [GitHub](https://github.com/ThoAus/yolo_aerial_image_segmentation.git)
+This project was created as a submission for the lecture [Intelligent Production Systems](https://mciwing.github.io/).
+The code is available in the linked [GitHub Repository](https://github.com/ThoAus/yolo_aerial_image_segmentation.git).

 ## Purpose

-On the aereal image the following objects has to be indentified and marked with a segmentation mask.
+In the aerial images, the following objects must be identified and marked with segmentation masks:
 - Buildings
-- Solar plants, in most of the cases installed on building roofs
+- Solar plants, in most cases installed on building roofs

-The data should be saved in a format for further anaysis in the open Source GIS software [QGIS](https://qgis.org/download/).
+The data should be saved in a format suitable for further analysis in the open-source GIS software [QGIS](https://qgis.org/download/).

 ## Dataset

-The source of the aereal image is the "Autonome Provinz Bozen - Südtirol".
-The aereal image is aviable in a resolution of 20cm per pixel on a WMS-Service.
-The aereal images are aviable via the Website [MapView](https://mapview.civis.bz.it/) in this resolution and quality are aviable aereal images for the years:
+The source of the aerial images is the 'Autonome Provinz Bozen - Südtirol'.
+The images are available at a resolution of 20 cm per pixel via a WMS service.
+These images can be accessed through the website [MapView](https://mapview.civis.bz.it/), with the following datasets available:

 - 'p_bz-Orthoimagery:Aerial-2011-RGB-20CM'
 - 'p_bz-Orthoimagery:Aerial-2014-RGB'